-Not so long ago many of us would be using surf casting rods manufactured from a hollow fibreglass blank and would be around 11 feet long, and by today's standard they were heavy.
+Not so long ago many of us would be using surf casting rods manufactured from a hollow fibreglass blank which would be around 11 feet long - and by today's standard they were heavy.
 But in recent years, there's been something of a revolution...

 Now affordable surf rods of up to 16ft are enabling anglers of even modest casting ability to achieve distances that would have challenged the most expert surfcasters of just a few years ago.